 New phone models arrive all the time.
-The phone product lines get an annual refresh.
+The main phone product lines each get an annual refresh.

 Apple holds its annual iPhone launches all at once.
 In recent years this has always happened three or four months before Christmas.

-Top Android phone makers like Samsung, Huawei and Nokia have more than one product lines.
+Android phone makers like Samsung, Xiaomi and Nokia have more than one product lines.
 Each line gets its own annual update.
-The phone makers tend to stagger their launches throughout the year.
+The phone makers tend to stagger launches throughout the year.

-Add in the smaller brands and yes, we see a dozen notable phone launches each year.
+Add in the smaller brands and we see a dozen notable smartphone launches each year.

 Goodbye two year phone refresh cycle